-This tour neither praises nor promotes crime, nor does it adopt the repressive attitude of traditional institutions.
+This tour does not glorify or promote crime, nor does it adopt the repressive stance of traditional institutions.
 Instead, we strive to deeply understand the causes, context, and consequences.

-Visit some of the places that shaped Escobar's life, learn about key anecdotes and historical moments, and understand the drug phenomenon objectively and neutrally, as if you were making a documentary.
-Our agency uses the approach and techniques of journalism.
+Visit some of the places that shaped Escobar's life, learn about key anecdotes and historical moments, and understand the drug trafficking phenomenon objectively and neutrally, as if you were making a documentary.
+Our agency uses journalistic approaches and techniques.

 This tour allows you to analyze history and reflect on drug trafficking, violence, and corruption in Colombia.
-We use an independent journalistic approach, not limited to media bias, censorship by authorities, or the personal feelings of those closest to the leader of the Medellín Cartel.
+It employs an independent journalistic approach, free from media bias, censorship by authorities, or the personal feelings of those closest to the head of the Medellín Cartel.

 Basic itinerary<br/>Pickup included